sime2408/scrapalot-chat/README.md

 INGEST_EMBEDDINGS_MODEL: SentenceTransformers embeddings model name (see https://www.sbert.net/docs/pretrained_models.html)
 INGEST_CHUNK_SIZE: default chunk size of texts when performing an ingest
 INGEST_OVERLAP: default chunk overlap of texts when performing an ingest
-INGEST_TARGET_SOURCE_CHUNKS: The amount of chunks (sources) that will be used to answer a question
+INGEST_TARGET_SOURCE_CHUNKS: The amount of chunks (sources) that will be used to answer a question, defaults to 6 (decrese if you have less resources).

 MODEL_TYPE: supports llamacpp, gpt4all, openai, huggingface-local, huggingface-hub
 MODEL_ID_OR_PATH: Path to your gpt4all or llamacpp supported LLM